mateusz-uran/mateusz-uran/README.md

 ![Flyway][Flyway]
 ![iText][iText]

+#### More about me

-- 🔭 I’m currently working on over the next version of PTD Manager
+- 🔭 I’m currently working on the next version of PTD Manager
 - 🌱 I’m currently learning everything which means Java, Spring, React, MySQL etc. Everything you need to become FullStack Dev
 - 📫 How to reach me: mateusz.uranowski@onet.pl or [My Blog](https://mateusz-uran.pl/)